munificent/game-programming-patterns/book/command.markdown

 and then execute that command.
 If they choose a new command after undoing some, everything in the list after the current command is discarded.

-The first time I implemented this in a level editor, I felt like a wizard.
+The first time I implemented this in a level editor, I felt like a genius.
 I was astonished at how straightforward it was and how well it worked.
 It takes discipline to make sure every data modification goes through a command, but once you do that, the rest is easy.